Cadasta/cadasta-docs/en/05-odkcollect.md

 > image needed

-**Automatic mode** records your location at set intervals, such as once every 20 seconds.
+**Automatic mode** records your location at set intervals, for example once every 20 seconds.
 This mode is helpful if you're recording a large amount of space.

 The amount of time you should set for your interval depends on how you're collecting the data.
 For example, if you're driving, you may want to set the interval to be once every 5 seconds.
 If you're walking, you may want to record once every 20-30 seconds.